What are the NDAC membership types?

 Yes, any existing groups, coalitions or organizations, local, statewide or national are welcome to join our mission.
 We welcome you!

-Who should be our group’s NDAC Group Member Representative?
+What is an NDAC Group Member Representative?

+Upon joining NDAC, each NDAC Group Member will designate a Group Member Representative who will serve as the liaison between the NDAC Group Member and the NDSC Policy & Advocacy Team.
+This Group Member Representative will be invited to join the NDAC Facebook Group and will receive emails with NDSC’s Action Alerts.
 It is best to select someone who has a passion for policy and advocacy, who checks Facebook frequently and will be a strong voice for your group.
 This person should also be reliable enough to share topics with your group on a timely basis- as the policy process moves quickly often!

 My group is a nonprofit organization under IRS Section 501(c)(3).
 Will joining NDAC jeopardize my group’s nonprofit status?